 Applying to Medical School

-The commitment to pursue a medical degree is a long journey that begins long before you set up an account in AMCAS.
 We are excited that you are interested in the Virginia Tech Carilion School of Medicine.
-Please review the following information as you apply to medical school.
+Please review the following information as you apply to medical schools.
 We wish you the best in your pursuit of a medical education.

-GPA: Be sure to research the school’s website to see if your GPA is close to the mean GPA accepted.
-If not, you may want to take additional classes to increase your cumulative GPA.
-This can be done through post-baccalaureate programs, or by taking additional undergraduate courses.
-Please note - graduate level courses will not be combined with your undergraduate GPA but can still show competency in upper level science courses and demonstrate likelihood of success based on your GPA.
-Visit the AAMC website on post-baccalaureate programs to learn more about the types of programs available.
+GPA: Be sure to research schools' websites to see if your GPA is close to the mean GPA accepted.
+Post-baccalaureate programs or additional undergraduate courses can occasionally make small improvements in your cumulative GPA.
+Please note - graduate level courses will not be combined with your undergraduate GPA but can still show competency in upper level science courses.

 Prerequisites: Have you completed all of your prerequisite coursework with grades of C or better?
-If you have taken AP or IB credits, you will need to check with each school to make sure that they accept those credits for meeting the pre-requisite requirements.
+If you have taken AP or IB credits, you will need to check with each school to make sure that they accept those credits for fulfilling pre-requisites.

 Worried about the cost of preparing for the MCAT?
 Check out Khan Academy, which has partnered with the AAMC to provide free test prep questions.

-Clinical experiences: Have you demonstrated your passion for medicine?
-Continue building your portfolio of working with patients by gaining additional medically-related experiences, such as physician shadowing, volunteering at a clinic or blood drive, working as an EMT or a medical scribe, or otherwise getting some hands-on medical experience.
-This will demonstrate your commitment and help you remember why you’re tackling this application process.
+Clinical experiences: Build your portfolio of working with patients through medically-related experiences, such as physician shadowing, volunteering at clinics, serving as an EMT, working as a medical scribe, or other hands-on medical experiences.